 Estimated Total Water Use (ETWU) means the total water used for the landscape.
+The ETWU is calculated based on the plants used and irrigation method selected for the landscape design.
+ETWU must be below the MAWA.

 ET adjustment factor (ETAF)